 Go On A Weekday

 A Monday morning will likely be less crowded than a Saturday morning.
 If you can, plan your trip to the Maroon Bells for a weekday.
 Not only will the park be less crowded, but so will the town of Aspen.

 Scout Your Spot In Advance

-As I mentioned earlier, we headed over to the lake the afternoon prior to shooting in order to scout out the perfect composition.
-This saved us time the next morning, as we were able to walk right over to our spot and claim it, while other photographers were still scrambling around the lake trying to find the right angle.
+As I mentioned earlier, I headed over to the lake the afternoon prior to shooting in order to scout out the perfect composition.
+This saved me time the next morning, as I was able to walk right over to my spot and claim it, while other photographers were still scrambling around the lake trying to find the right angle.